Harisudhan5/AI-Blogger-Agent/README.md

 3. **Install Dependencies**
     ```sh
-    # For example, if you're using Python and a requirements.txt file
     pip install -r requirements.txt

 4. **Setup Environment Variables**
-    - Create a `.env` file in the root directory.
+    - In `.env` file provide the required api keys
     - Add the necessary environment variables as specified in `.env.example` or the documentation.
     - Give a topic before the run

 5. **Run the Project**
     ```sh
-    # Example for a Python project
     python crew.py